Macron visits IS former stronghold in Iraq's Mosul - RFI

 The initiative, called "Reviving the Spirit of Mosul", the largest in the organisation's history, includes plans to rebuild Ottoman-style heritage houses as part of a European-funded project.

-The French president on Friday visited the Shiite Muslim shrine of Imam Musa Al-Kadhim in northern Baghdad district of Kadhimiya, accompanied by Iraqi Prime Minister Mustafa al-Kadhemi.
+The French president on Friday visited the Shiite Muslim shrine of Imam Musa al-Kadhim in the north Baghdad district of Kadhimiya, accompanied by Iraqi Prime Minister Mustafa al-Kadhemi.

-Macron will also meet with young Iraqis, including entrepreneurs and students, at the University of Mosul.
+On Sunday, Macron was also meeting young Iraqis, including entrepreneurs and students, at the University of Mosul.

-He will later Sunday visit Arbil, capital of the autonomous region of Iraqi Kurdistan.
+Later on the second and final day in Iraq, he will visit Arbil, capital of the autonomous region of Iraqi Kurdistan.

-After a visit to French special forces at Camp Grenier, he will hold talks with Kurdish President Netchirvan Barzani, as well as his predecessor, Massud Barzani.
+After meeting French special forces at Camp Grenier, he is scheduled to hold talks with Kurdish President Nechirvan Barzani, as well as his predecessor, Massud Barzani.

 "I look forward to discuss bilateral ties, Iraqi elections and other pressing issues with President Macron.
 I remain grateful for France's continued support to the Kurdistan Region and Iraq," the Iraqi Kurdish president tweeted.